 As the top roof terrace isn't viewed directly from the main living hubs, a remote key fob enables switching on outdoor lighting within the apartment to modify the ambience of various zones according to use.
 As in all of our terrace garden designs, lighting formed a central element; the silhouettes projected through tree canopies reach high across concrete walls, adding a textured layer which blends fluidly into London's shimmering city nightscape and its landmarks.

 red hook sedge

 Uncinia rubra, the Red hook sedge from New Zealand, forms an effervescent, easygoing addition to evergreen terrace planting.
-In this Barbican rooftop terrace, the sedges' round outline and vibrant colour distinguish butterfly-shaped Ginkgo foliage, infusing standout, foliar contrast amongst smooth black pebbles and turquoise planters.
+In this Barbican rooftop terrace, the sedges' round outline and vibrant colour distinguish butterfly-shaped Ginkgo foliage, infusing standout, foliar contrast among smooth black pebbles and turquoise planters.
 When the deciduous trees shed their leaves in winter, these grassy mounds clutch the composition en masse, producing eye-level interest.

 Many of our roof terrace schemes feature customised signature planters, displaying intrinsic shapes tailored to the qualities of a unique city space with distinctive colours.
 Here, in all three roof terraces, one-off, geometric planters delineate curvature contrasted by linearity.
 While the building's solid backdrop is softened through circular and arched elevations, the roof terrace designs reciprocate sympathetically with existing urban architecture – expressed by a minimalist palette of turquoise and white powder-coating in an individualised spectrum of custom-made planters.